 - companion non-volatile memory (when required) experience

-- high level synthesis (HLS) and model based design (MBS) approaches used for flight designs
+- high level synthesis (HLS) and model based design (MBD) approaches used for flight designs

 The main FPGA vendors will present updates and will be available for questions.
 The detailed agenda will we published closer to the event.
 Presentations from the major design groups are expected.

 Submission of abstracts is now open via this website.

 The deadline for submitting an abstract has been extended to February 10, 2023.

 A Demo Session and Exhibit will be organised on the first day of the Workshop during the Welcome Reception at the Wintergarden South.

 Attendance to the workshop is free of charge.